Denis535/MakeTypesPublic/Readme.md

 - Design-time access checks.
 There is a problem here.
 You could feed Visual Studio the fake assemblies with public types.
 But this can lead to some problems.
 So I preferred just ignore those errors.
 Maybe there are other ways to suppress these errors?
 But I don't know them.
-If you still want to feed Visual Studio the fake assemblies you can set property "MTP_IsEnabled" to true.
+If you still want to feed Visual Studio the fake assemblies you can set `IgnoreAccessChecks` property to true.
 By default this property is true only for not design-time builds.